Hankeei/2023club/README.md

 >Other language are recommended

 For asking question about **tasks**
-Feel free to open a [issue](https://github.com/Hankeei/2023club/issues)🙌
+Feel free to open an [issues](https://github.com/Hankeei/2023club/issues)🙌

 If you have any question(about the repository) feel free to DM me